The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

 A little more than three years ago, the Federal Reserve removed withdrawal limitations that banks had to enforce on savings accounts.

 But since then few banks have changed their policies in response.
 Many high-yield savings accounts and money market accounts still have some restrictions on the number of withdrawals or transfers that can be made.

 Until April 24, 2020, Regulation D limited account holders to a maximum of six convenient withdrawals and transfers from a savings deposit account per statement cycle.
 (Savings and money market accounts are considered savings deposit accounts.)

 Before the restrictions were lifted, unlimited withdrawals from an ATM or a bank teller were permitted from savings deposit accounts.
 But convenient withdrawals, such as via check or transferring money electronically from a savings deposit account to another account, were limited.

 List of top banks that eased their limits

-The following is a list of banks that either allow you to make more than six withdrawals or transfers or aren’t keeping track of the number of times you withdraw or transfer from your savings deposit account:
+Some banks either permit more than six withdrawals or transfers each statement cycle or don’t track the number of times withdrawals or transfers are made from savings deposit accounts.
+Among them:

-- Ally Bank: It still has a limit of six withdrawals per statement cycle on its website.
-But the online bank is temporarily refunding these $10 fees, and not currently applying transaction limits, due to these Reg D changes.
+- Ally Bank: Imposes a limit of six withdrawals per statement cycle, according to its website.
+But the online-only bank is temporarily refunding the $10 fee it charges for excess withdrawals and isn’t imposing transaction limits, due to the Reg.
+D changes.